D067659/tpmc_documentation/technical_documentation/frontend_service.md

 2. `MTPDevelopmentEditApiForm`: After either an existing API is selected to edit or a new API for a function should be created, this component shows reuqired labels and input fields (either empty, if a new function is created or pre-fileld with existing information from an existing function), which are in turn multiple components, as described in the following 3a - 3c.

-3a. `MTPDevelopmentKeyValueGenerator`:  Some information for a part of the API JSON requires to have specific key **and** value pairs.
+3. a) `MTPDevelopmentKeyValueGenerator`:  Some information for a part of the API JSON requires to have specific key **and** value pairs.
 For an API, this is the case when defining an header.
 This component allows to define both key and value of a JSON.

-3b. `MTPDevelopmentEditApiPlaceholder`: To provide placeholder for an API, this component shows all required information, similar to the MTPDevelopmentKeyValueGenerator but different in terms of more complex logic and behavior modelling (using e.g. input fields, conditional rendering based on checkboxes)
+3. b) `MTPDevelopmentEditApiPlaceholder`: To provide placeholder for an API, this component shows all required information, similar to the MTPDevelopmentKeyValueGenerator but different in terms of more complex logic and behavior modelling (using e.g. input fields, conditional rendering based on checkboxes)

-3c. `MTPDevelopmentTemplateForm`: To provide a template for e.g. request/response, this component renders the input JSON more beautiful and in real-time.
+3. c) `MTPDevelopmentTemplateForm`: To provide a template for e.g. request/response, this component renders the input JSON more beautiful and in real-time.